Self-insertion: Literary forms

 Similar literary devices include the author doubling as the first-person narrator, or writing an author surrogate in the third-person, or adding in a character who is partially based on the author, whether the author included it intentionally or not.
 Many characters have been described as unintentional self-insertions, implying that their author is unconsciously using them as an author surrogate.

 Self-insertion can also be employed in a second-person narrative, utilizing the imagination of the reader and their suspension of disbelief.
-The reader, referred to in the second person, is depicted as interacting with another character, with the intent to encourage the reader's immersion and psychological projection of themselves into the story, imaging that they, themselves, are performing the written story.
+The reader, referred to in the second person, is depicted as interacting with another character, with the intent to encourage the reader's immersion and psychological projection of themselves into the story, imagining that they, themselves, are performing the written story.
 While examples in published fiction of second-person self-insertion are rare, the use of such is common in fan fiction, in which the reader is paired with a fictional character, often in an intimate setting.